Voice AI

 • File-based transcription

-• In-product feedback collection for bugs and workflow issues
+In-app feedback - users could report bugs and workflow issues directly

 <!--